How To Start A Business In Oklahoma

 How much does it cost to start an LLC in Oklahoma?

-The cost to start an LLC in Oklahoma is $100 to file the Articles of Organization with the Oklahoma Secretary of State.
+The cost to start an LLC in Oklahoma is $100, which is the filing fee to submit the Articles of Organization with the Oklahoma Secretary of State.

 What licenses do I need to start a business in Oklahoma?